The tail input plugin allows to monitor one or several text files. It has a similar behavior like tail -f shell command.

 Specify the number of extra time in seconds to monitor a file once is rotated in case some pending data is flushed.

-Ignores files that have been last modified before this time in seconds.
-Supports m,h,d (minutes, hours,days) syntax.
-Default behavior is to read all specified files.
+Ignores records which are older than this time in seconds.
+Supports m,h,d (minutes, hours, days) syntax.
+Default behavior is to read all records from specified files.
+Only available when a Parser is specificied and it can parse the time of a record.

 When a monitored file reach it buffer capacity due to a very long line (Buffer_Max_Size), the default behavior is to stop monitoring that file.
 Skip_Long_Lines alter that behavior and instruct Fluent Bit to skip long lines and continue processing other lines that fits into the buffer size.